TsafasN/AXI4_lite-Simulation-Tutorial/index.md

 | Write Response channel | (B) |

 All five transaction channels use the same VALID/READY handshake process to transfer address, data, and control information.

 Handshake occurs as described in the steps below(in any channel)

 ```
 1. The source generates the VALID signal to indicate when the address, data or control information is available.
-1. The destination generates the READY signal to indicate that it can accept the information.
+2. The destination generates the READY signal to indicate that it can accept the information.
-1. Transfer occurs only when both the VALID and READY signals are HIGH.
+3. Transfer occurs only when both the VALID and READY signals are HIGH.

+A master places an address on the AWADDR line and asserts a valid signal.
+The slave asserts that it's ready to receive the address and the address is transferred.

+The master places data on the bus and asserts the valid signal (WVALID).
+When the slave is ready, it asserts WREADY and data transfer begins.
 ```

  When are these signals asserted/de-asserted?
 ```
 - VALID signal is only asserted when master/slave(Read data channel) drives valid address and control information or data(Read data channel).